 This video is a walkthrough of buying a mutual fund and then an ETF from start to finish.

-Zack Neilson teaches Personal Finance and math classes at a low income high school.
+Zack Neilson teaches Personal Finance and is the SAT and ACT test preparation instructor for his high school.
 He is the owner and operator of AZ Money Coach, and creates courses on Udemy.
 Zack has his masters degree in Secondary Education and is uniquely qualified for breaking down the complicated subject of money in a logical way with maximum results.
 He loves thinking about money and finances and reads everything he can find on the subject.
 Zack has been able to leverage his knowledge on finances to create a life of freedom on a modest teacher’s salary.
 His goal is to pay forward the blessings that he has received by helping as many people as possible to realize the abundance that he has been able to achieve.